Canop/safecloset/README.md

 # Storage format

+The storage format is described to ensure it's possible to replace SafeCloset with another software if needed.

 The closet file is a [MessagePack](https://msgpack.org/index.html) encoded structure `Closet` with the following fields:

+* `comments`: a string
 * `salt`: a string
 * `drawers`: an array of `ClosedDrawer`